Court Grants Restraining Order Requiring Calvary Chapel San Jose To Comply With COVID-19 Health Orders

+SAN JOSE (CBS SF/KPIX) — In the latest battle between church services and pandemic protocols in San Jose, Santa Clara County has won.

-SAN JOSE (CBS SF) — A court has granted Santa Clara County a restraining order against Calvary Chapel San Jose, requiring the church to comply with COVID-19 public health orders.
+A court has granted the county a restraining order against Calvary Chapel San Jose, requiring the church to comply with COVID-19 public health orders.

 The temporary restraining order issued by Santa Clara County Superior Court Monday prevents Calvary Chapel from hosting large indoor gatherings in violation of state and county health officer orders and requires parishioners to comply with safety measures such as wearing face masks during church services.